Tofukuji Temple in Kyoto

 Zendo - The meditation hall was built in 1347.
 It is the largest and oldest in Japan and has the status of a designated cultural property.

-Tosu - The oldest lavatory building in the country, dating back to the Muromachi Period (1333-1573) were used by more than 100 priests in the past.
+Tosu - The oldest lavatory building in the country, dating back to the Muromachi Period (1333-1573) was used by more than 100 priests in the past.

 Festival & Events (dates can change without notice)